barneyb/calfeed/README.md

 TSSS has the ability to publish `.ics` files, so you might think this isn't needed, but the feature's not available in every edition.
 So we fake it.
-Of notable import, the HTML schedule pages do not provide any sort of identifier for a game, so the row order on the page is used, start with `1`.
+Of notable import, the HTML schedule pages do not provide any sort of identifier for a game, so the row position in the table is used, start with `1`.
 It's not great, but it works.
 The consequence of this is that if you want to keep historical calendar information across season changes, you'll need to use a filename _per season_, not just per team.
 If you don't, the first game of